-It’s pretty hard to beat the breathtaking Alaskan views, which is just one of the reasons Dr. Chan loves being a Sitka and Juneau orthodontist.
+It’s pretty hard to beat the breathtaking Alaskan views, which is just one of the reasons Dr. Chan loves being a Juneau orthodontist.
 He also loves getting to know his patients and their families and in the process, he learns about all the fun stuff going on in the area.
 We know in the middle of winter, keeping children and teens entertained can be challenging and, let’s face it, expensive.
 Well, the Richard Chan Orthodontics team is here to help.
 We’re sharing the inside scoop on some of the best free and cheap winter activities for kids in Juneau, AK.

 1. Storytimes at the Public Library – Multiple Locations